Dear Parents Giving Birth During COVID,

-Let’s just say it out loud.
+Let’s just say it out loud — this sucks.
+Let’s acknowledge that truth.
 Yell it, if you like, cry if you need, but get it out.
+It just really stinks.

-This sucks.
 This is not what you expected.
-It is not what you planned.
+It was not your dream.
 It is scary.
 It is overwhelming.
 There are a lot of unknowns as you turn the corner toward your labor, birth and the first weeks and months as a parent in the midst of a worldwide health crisis.

 Inside you is a mother or father who knows exactly what to do.
-The parent in you intuitively knows how to bring your baby safely into this world and how to not only to cope but thrive in the joys and challenges of new parenting.
+The parent in you intuitively knows how to give birth during COVID — or any challenge — safely and how to not only to cope but thrive in the joys and challenges of new parenting.
 The parent in you knows what questions to ask, what lines to draw, when to let go of things over which you do not have control and when to powerfully take action on those that you do.

 Parents of newborns have always faced challenges.
 For as long as there have been parents.
 The solutions, systems of support and the internal compass you both carry, have not succumbed to COVID-19.
 Nor will they.